Bilum: The Power of Story to Drive Inclusive Economic Growth

 This is the story of bilum, and it’s the story of the women of Papua New Guinea.

-For me, and for the TDi team, it has been such a privilege to be part of this collaboration over the past five years, working across the bilum supply chain to help secure market access for the weavers, and to shore up economic security for the women at the centre of this industry.
+For me, and for the TDi team, it has been such a privilege to be part of this collaboration, working across the bilum supply chain to help secure market access for the weavers, and to shore up economic security for the women at the centre of this industry.
 At TDi we believe deeply in the power of story-telling and in its ability to transform us.
 Daily, we work alongside entrepreneurs to help them design business models and build strategy, and we do this through story.

 Now, more than at any other point in history, we need to listen to each other’s stories.
 Stories connect us to our roots, and remind us about what’s important and wonderful in life.
 Stories help us navigate misunderstanding and conflict.
 Stories help us to remember, to grieve, and to celebrate.